top of page

 In our current moment, "Hawaiian" has become a label slapped onto many labels, including spiritual practice, to make them feel grounded or exotic.
 Energy healing sessions with Hawaiian names.
 Yoga classes called "ho'omana."
 Generic breathwork rebranded as ancestral work.
-As I've grow
+As I've grown

-The confusion is understandable.
+in my own spiritual practice, I've become wary of anything that promises you need an external guide to access your inner landscape.
 Certain spiritual principles are universal.
 Connection to breath, to nature, to something larger than ourselves.
 These, importantly, transcend culture.
-Hawaiian ceremonial practice is a specific genealogy, rooted in our akua, place, seasons, and our ancestors.
+Hawaiian ceremonial practice is a specific genealogy, rooted in our akua (gods), place, seasons, and our kupuna (ancestors).
 Most importantly, it demands a recognition and accountability of the many lessons our previous generations have passed down to us.

 What authenticity requires